nicholaschenai/agi-potential-notes/papers/soar.md

 - no predefined structure for the contents of working memory except for the buffers that interface to other modules
 - Thus, there is no predefined structure for goals or even operators.
 - one exception: to support the proposal and selection of operators, Soar has a special data structure called a preference.
-Preferences are created in the actions of rules and added to preference memory. two classes of preferences.
+Preferences are created in the actions of rules and added to preference memory. two classes:
 	- Acceptable preferences are created by operator proposal rules to indicate an operator is available for selection independent of whether it should be selected.
 Acceptable preferences are also added to working memory so that the evaluation rules can detect which operators have been proposed.
 	- Evaluative preferences, of which there are many types, specify information about whether an operator should be selected for the current situation

 ### Input Phase